orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 I took a slightly different approach with this challenge.
 I remembered seeing few videos on youtube (Rob Warmwald) explaining about the strengths of the template engine within Angular and how it can be used to achieve complex ideas.
 At first, the template for the typeahead was quite simple.
 The template supports the following:

   1. declare a name for the template
-  2. toggle the template contents with &#8220;ngIf" boolean statement
+  2. toggle the template contents with "ngIf" boolean statement
   3. rendering a simple array of suggestions (referred as results)
-  4. marking the currently active result with an &#8220;active" css class
+  4. marking the currently active result with an "active" css class
   5. handle a click event for selecting a result

 ```typescript